-- a.
-For students entering the Doctor of Optometry program in fall 2019 and beyond: Cumulative grade point average is below 2.60, after two or more semesters have been completed. - b.
+- 1. Semester grade point average is below 2.60 in two consecutive semesters. - 2.
+Cumulative grade point average is below 2.60, after two or more semesters have been completed. - a.
 For students on a remediation plan, the cumulative GPA will be calculated upon resolution of the remediation plan. - 3.
 Student earns a final course grade of U (Fail), NP (No Pass), or NCR (No Credit) - 4.
-Student earns a first-time course grade of R (Remedial) in any Patient Care Services course - 5.
-For students entering the Doctor of Optometry program in fall 2019 and beyond: Failure to complete the "Graduate Service Requirement".
+Student earns a first-time course grade of R (Remedial) in any Patient Care Services course

+5. Failure to complete the "Graduate Service Requirement".